-I use trauma-informed practice, attachment-based therapies, child-centred play therapy, EMDR, sensorimotor psychotherapy, mindfulness, narrative therapy concepts and some CBT and DBT, as my main therapeutic modalities.
+I use trauma-informed practice, attachment-based therapies, child-centered play therapy, EMDR, sensorimotor psychotherapy, mindfulness, narrative therapy concepts and some ACT and CBT, as my main therapeutic modalities.

-I am available to facilitate Circle Of Security Parent groups and other groups.
+I am available to facilitate Circle Of Security Parent groups and other parent education groups.

 Mobile: 0400 017 064

-Individual counselling and/or group work is influenced by the emerging field of neurobiology and the works of Bessel Van der Kolk, Jon Briere, Judith Herman, Marsha Linehan, Babette Rothschild, Jon Kabat Zinn and Sri Krishnamacharya.
+Individual counselling and/or group work is influenced by the emerging field of neurobiology and the works of Jon Briere, Judith Herman, Marsha Linehan, Babette Rothschild, Jon Kabat Zinn and Sri Krishnamacharya.
 Trauma recovery is facilitated by the practices of Acceptance and Commitment Therapy, Dialectical Behavioural Therapy, Cognitive Behavioural Therapy, and Yoga Psychology.

-Maxine is a registered meditation and yoga teacher with Yoga Australia and The International Yoga Teachers Association with over 25 years experience who is passionate about the positive effects Mindfulness and Yoga have on helping clients to recover from the effects of various types of trauma (in particularly people who have experienced forms of childhood trauma).
-Trauma recovery yoga sessions with Maxine are offered to help address issues of stress, anxiety, depression and trauma effects.
+Maxine is a registered meditation and yoga teacher with Yoga Australia and The International Yoga Teachers Association with over 25 years experience and is passionate about the positive benefits of Mindfulness and Yoga, helping clients to recover from the effects of various types of trauma, in particular childhood abuse.
+Trauma recovery yoga sessions with Maxine are offered to help address issues of stress, anxiety, depression and trauma symptoms.

 I am a relationship and trauma therapist and I see individuals, couples and families.
 With Adelaide Trauma Centre I offer relationship counselling, body sensitive trauma therapy and supervision.